axelparmentier/REOP-2A-ENPC-TP1/README.md

-# REOP 2A - TP1

-This practical session is an introduction to Julia for optimization.
+# Introduction to Julia for optimization

-## Before the session
+## Practical session

 Please try to prepare the session by yourself before coming to class.
 This means you have to: